We’re trial lawyers. Our core competency – above everything else – is trying cases to juries. And we specialize in beating giants.

 If you have taken on the new role of caregiver, you probably have had to leave your job, perhaps adding to the financial strain for the whole family.
 You may not be equipped to handle the care on your own, and the expense of bringing in home health care, reconfiguring a home for a disabled person, and acquiring a vehicle that can transport your loved one may also be weighing heavily on your mind and your pocketbook.

 You are going to need help and lots of it.
 Thankfully, the legal system is designed to find justice for people just like you.
-A Minnesota Catastrophic Personal Injury Lawyer will guide you in filing a lawsuit so you can hold those who are at fault responsible.
+Our Minneapolis catastrophic injury lawyer can guide you in filing a lawsuit so you can hold those who are at fault responsible.

-Once you have obtained counsel to represent your interests, he or she will set about analyzing your case, including calculating the damages you may be entitled to.
-When you are dealing with catastrophic injuries, it takes a team of professionals — actuaries, accountants, financial planners, and others — to determine the cost of the care that will be required for an entire lifetime.
+Once you retain Madia Law as your catastrophic injury attorney, we will set about analyzing your case, including calculating the damages to which you may be entitled.
+If necessary, we will put together a team of people to help.
+Catastrophic injuries often take a group of professionals—actuaries, accountants, financial planners, and others—to determine the cost of the care that will be required for an entire lifetime.

-You are entitled to recover for all of your quantifiable economic damages, including:
+You may be entitled to recover for all of your quantifiable economic damages, including:

-In addition, you are entitled to recover for other non-economic losses, such as pain and suffering, loss of marital relations, and loss of the ability to participate in activities that were once enjoyed.
+In addition, you may be entitled to recover for other non-economic losses, such as pain and suffering, loss of marital relations, and loss of the ability to participate in activities that were once enjoyed.

 We have a process that works in getting exceptional results for our clients.